sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-parquet.rst

 Specify the name of the dataset you are creating.

 After specifying name and path, click the ‘Update Sample data schema’ button.
 This brings up the sample data, extracts the schema and displays it.
-Below we see that there are 2 fields : age and name.
-Age is of type integer and name is of type string.
+Below we see that there are 2 fields : Label and Text.
+Label is of type double and text is of type string.

 .. figure:: ../../_assets/tutorials/dataset/SampleDatasetParquet.png